Get Your Employment Arbitration Case Packet — File in Los Angeles Without a Lawyer

 - July 2022: She receives a negative performance review, which she claims was retaliatory.

-- September 15, 2022: Termination letter delivered, citing “performance issues.”
+- September 15, 2022: Termination letter delivered, citing performance issues.”

 - November 2022: After failed mediation attempts, Maria initiates arbitration under the company’s binding arbitration agreement.

 Key arguments: Maria’s team argued that her termination was wrongful and in direct retaliation for her whistleblowing, in violation of California’s whistleblower protection laws and public policy.
 They documented her stellar performance reviews from previous years and collected emails showing management’s dismissive responses to her ethical concerns.
-They also provided internal memos that suggested bonuses were budgeted but never disbursed to Diaz.
+They also provided internal memos that suggested bonuses were budgeted but never disbursed to the claimant.

 GreenTech countered that the termination was justified based on legitimate performance issues and pointed to documentation they claimed detailed missed deadlines and quality lapses.